Mapletree Logistics Trust Q3 DPU falls to S$0.01816

-Distributable income declines 8.1% year on year to S$98.4 million in Q3
+Amount distributable to unitholders declines 8.5% year on year to S$92.7 million in Q3

 - MLT's revenue falls amid income loss from four divested properties and reduced contribution from China, mitigated by stronger performance from Singapore.
 PHOTO: BT FILE